 4. Final Fantasy IV (SNES): Not the One About the Horny Troubadour

-Everyone in the world knows the infamous line about the spoony bard (one of the few to be kept intact across all the later versions for its meme factor), but honestly, just about any other line in the SNES version is about as funny and awkwardly translated, so I'm still not sure why that one gets all the attention.
+Everyone knows the infamous line about the spoony bard (one of the few to be kept intact across all the later versions for its meme factor), but honestly, just about any other line in the SNES version is about as funny and awkwardly translated, so I'm still not sure why that one gets all the attention.

 Castlevania II was the first game in the series to adapt it into a more open-ended format with a lot of RPG elements worked into the mix; however, it ended up being a relatively unpopular entry, and they wouldn't take another crack at the format until the Playstation era rolled around as a result.
 There were a number of reasons for this, but probably the most prevalent is the game's awkward translation, which made solving most of the game's puzzles more guesswork than anything.
 A particularly infamous example is this line:

 As a fan-translator points out, the original line isn't the most clearly phrased thing in the world either.
 But they certainly could have done something to make the intent more clear.
 Makes you wonder if the people who translated these games ever got a chance to actually play them, or if they were just flying blind every step of the way.